 Now Primary key= Employee_project_no

-A table is considered in third Normal Form if it follows the following Conditions
+A table is considered in the Third Normal Form if it meets the following conditions:

-- The table should be in 2nd Normal Form
+- The table should be in the Second Normal Form.

 What is Transitive Dependency?